2023 NECO GCE Literature (Drama & Poetry) Answers – Nov/Dec

 The poem uses vivid and powerful language to convey the depth of the speaker’s rage.
 Phrases such as “I’ll burst this city wide with wrath” and “My tongue will pour fire” depict a character who is on the verge of unleashing their fury upon the world.
 The intensity of the speaker’s anger is further reinforced through the use of strong verbs and aggressive imagery.

-See also NECO 2023 Literature Drama & Poetry Answers
+See also NECO 2023 Biology Practical Answers

 The destructive consequences of uncontrolled anger are also explored in the poem.
 The speaker’s rage leads them to commit acts of violence, such as “slashing the tires of your new red car” and “burning your precious heirlooms.”
 These actions not only harm others but also reflect the speaker’s loss of control and inability to channel their emotions in a constructive way.